-My love of San Francisco and its famous sourdough bread is why every meal at Duke’s begins with a basket of this delicious, warm delight, served with fresh Darigold butter.
-It’s also why we own our exclusive Double Sourdough recipe, developed just for Duke’s.
+My love of San Francisco and its famous sourdough bread is why every meal at Duke’s Seafood begins with a basket of this delicious, warm delight, served with fresh Darigold butter.
+It’s also why we own our exclusive Double Sourdough recipe, developed just for Duke’s Seafood.

 Sourdough bread is a true flavor experience.
 Soft, airy, perfectly sour inside and with a crispy brown crust, blistered by the heat of a hot oven.

 This delicious slice of heaven has been in our restaurants since the first Duke’s Chowder House opened in Seattle in 1977.
 The search for the perfect sourdough bakery took years.
 At one point I was having sourdough flown from a bakery in San Francisco!
 Finally, we teamed up with The Essential Bakery Company, one of the few large-scale bakeries remaining in Seattle that produces “true” sourdough bread.
 And now, you can make this special treat at home.
 I’ll show you how.

 First, a warning: Many operations these days use “sourdough flavoring” in their bread instead of allowing the starter to ferment over a period of days as tradition demands.
 Not this recipe, or at Duke’s.
 Sometimes great flavor takes time.
 This one is worth the wait.